 The condition affects just over half of men and two-thirds of women, and as its pioneering researchers have pointed out, the difference is in a big part to do with the way that we question and undervalue women in western society.

 “Certain early family dynamics and later introjection of societal sex-role stereotyping appear to contribute significantly to the development of the impostor phenomenon,” wrote Clance and Imes in their groundbreaking paper in 1978.
-“Despite outstanding academic and professional accomplishments, women who experience the imposter phenomenon persists in believing that they are really not bright and have fooled anyone who thinks otherwise.”
+“Despite outstanding academic and professional accomplishments, women who experience the imposter phenomenon persist in believing that they are really not bright and have fooled anyone who thinks otherwise.”

-Given that you can’t undo centuries of patriarchal gaslighting, and indeed that you employees are reasonably likely to suffer from imposter syndrome regardless of their gender, what can you do to help somebody that seems to be suffering from this phenomenon?
+Given that you can’t undo centuries of patriarchal gaslighting, and indeed that your employees are reasonably likely to suffer from imposter syndrome regardless of their gender, what can you do to help somebody that seems to be suffering from this phenomenon?

-To some degree, as a human resources pro you are in a better position than a regular therapist or support group to help an IS sufferer.
+To some degree, as a human resources pro, you are in a better position than a regular therapist or support group to help an IS sufferer.
 That’s because traditional ‘sharing’ approaches are not always the most effective way to cope with the issue.
 It’s very hard to convince someone with IS that they’re not an imposter – because they tend to assume that they’ve inadvertently fooled you into thinking they’re more talented than they are.
-But in HR, you have experience of and access to evidence of your employee’s abilities and successes.
+But in HR, you have experience and access to evidence of your employee’s abilities and successes.